Skip to main content

 For many people living with energy-limiting illness, too much exertion can cause a delayed worsening of symptoms.
 This is frequently referred to as Post Exertional Malaise (PEM).

-For more information on the science of heart rate monitored pacing and PEM, see here:
+For more information on the science of Heart Rate Monitored pacing and PEM, see our article on What is Heart Rate Monitored Pacing.

 What should I consider when manually adjusting my zones?